MatthieuStigler/matPkg/README.md

 # matPkg

-The goal of matPkg is to have a few custom functions
+Just a collection of a few custom functions I use often.

 ## Installation